 The $25 permit fee is paid online at the UFA website.

-Once the application has been processed and fee has been paid, the UFA will contact the applicant to arrange a site inspection.
+Once the application has been processed and fee has been paid, UFA will contact the applicant to arrange a site inspection.
 The fire department shall inspect the area and what is to be burned.
 The fire crew will issue the permit following the inspection.

 13.30.010 Sprinkler irrigation hours